rust-unofficial/too-many-lists/src/second-iter.md

 Heck yeah.

-Finally, it should be noted that we actually apply lifetime elision here:
+Finally, it should be noted that we *can* actually apply lifetime elision here:

 ```rust
 impl<T> List<T> {